Therapy for PTSD

 Post-traumatic stress disorder (PTSD) can result from directly experiencing or witnessing a traumatic event(s) and can significantly negatively affect your mental health, interpersonal relationships and functioning at work.

-We offer two evidence-based psychotherapies for PTSD at ARC Psychiatry – Cognitive Processing Therapy (CPT) and Eye Movement Desensitization and Reprocessing (EMDR).
+We offer evidence-based psychotherapy for PTSD at ARC Psychiatry – Eye Movement Desensitization and Reprocessing (EMDR).

-These therapies can significantly reduce the severity of PTSD symptoms and improve day-to-day functioning.
-Many patients achieve full remission of PTSD from these therapies, and this remission has been shown to continue even after the therapies have ended.
+This therapy can significantly reduce the severity of PTSD symptoms and improve day-to-day functioning.
+Many patients achieve full remission of PTSD from this therapy, and this remission has been shown to continue even after the therapies have ended.

 Interested in learning more about PTSD and evidence-based psychotherapies?